 Why professionals always use lifting straps!

 Anyone who wants to make significant progress in strength training will sooner or later hit an invisible barrier: their own grip strength.
 This is where lifting straps come in.
-These inconspicuous but extremely effective training aids serve as a mechanical extension of your tendons and muscles.
-The principle behind lifting straps is as simple as it is ingenious: They relieve the forearm muscles and fingers by transferring the pulling force directly from the wrist to the barbell.
+These inconspicuous, yet extremely effective training tools serve as a mechanical extension of your tendons and muscles.
+The principle behind lifting straps is as simple as it is ingenious: they relieve the forearm muscles and fingers by transferring the pulling force directly from the wrist to the barbell.

-It's a frustrating but common scenario in back training: the latissimus could do three more reps, but the fingers are burning, the grip is loosening, and the dumbbell threatens to slip.
+It's a frustrating, but common scenario in back training: your lats could handle three more reps, but your fingers are burning, your grip is loosening, and the barbell threatens to slip.
 By specifically using lifting straps, you completely eliminate this biomechanical bottleneck.
 Since your forearms no longer have to bear the main load of holding, you can push the target muscles in your back to true muscle failure.
 This leads to significantly more intense hypertrophy.

 Another crucial advantage is the optimization of the so-called mind-muscle connection.
-Without the mental stress of frantically holding the bar, you can focus much better on pulling your elbows back and maximally contracting your back.
+Without the mental stress of having to cramp your grip on the bar, you can focus much better on pulling your elbows back and maximally contracting your back.

-• Maximum muscle isolation: The load is specifically transferred to the large target muscles like the latissimus or trapezius, without the forearms limiting prematurely.
+Maximum muscle isolation: The load is specifically transferred to the large target muscles such as the latissimus or trapezius, without the forearms limiting prematurely.

-• Safe progression: You can immediately increase the training weight for heavy pulling exercises, as you are no longer dependent on the daily form of your grip strength.
+Safe progression: You can immediately increase the training weight for heavy pulling exercises, as you are no longer dependent on the day's grip strength.

-• Reduced risk of injury: Sudden slipping of the dumbbell during heavy sets is effectively prevented, which makes your training in the home gym or studio significantly safer.
+Reduced risk of injury: Sudden slipping of the barbell during heavy sets is effectively prevented, which makes your training in the home gym or studio significantly safer.

-The right technique determines whether lifting straps unleash their full potential or become a safety risk.
+Correct technique determines whether lifting straps unleash their full effect or become a safety hazard.
 The goal is to create a firm, non-slip unit between your hand, the strap, and the barbell.
 Only with correct and clean wrapping will the pulling force be optimally distributed, so that your joints are protected and the load arrives exactly where it should.

 How to master the perfect execution step by step:

-2. Applying: Place the loop snugly but comfortably around your wrist, just above the wrist bone, to make optimal use of the padding.
+- Application: Place the loop tightly but comfortably around your wrist, just above the wrist bone, to make optimal use of the padding.

-3. Wrapping: Place your hand on the bar and wrap the strap from bottom to top (against the direction your fingers open) around the barbell.
+- Wrapping: Place your hand on the bar and wrap the strap from bottom to top (opposite to your finger openings) around the barbell.

-4. Tightening: Grip the wrapped bar and twist it towards you like the throttle of a motorcycle until the strap is absolutely taut and there is no slack.
+- Tightening: Grip the wrapped bar and twist it towards you like a motorcycle throttle until the strap is absolutely taut and there is no play.

-5. The pull: Firmly grip the strap with your fingers.
-The focus is now on initiating the movement from your elbows, while the lifting straps hold the weight.
+- The Pull: Grasp the strap firmly with your fingers.
+The focus is now on initiating the movement from the elbows while the lifting straps hold the weight.

 Although handling seems quite intuitive, fundamental mistakes often creep into daily training that can massively hinder your progress.
 A widespread problem is completely incorrect wrapping.
-If lifting straps are wrapped in the same direction that the fingers open, the strap simply slips under heavy load.
+If lifting straps are wrapped in the same direction that the fingers open, the strap will simply slip through under heavy load.
 The lifting straps thus lose their stabilizing effect and the barbell starts to roll.

 Another critical point is the neglect of body tension.
-Many athletes feel falsely secure due to the rock-solid grip and allow their shoulders to pull completely passively upwards at the lowest point of the movement.
-This puts enormous strain on the tendons and the passive musculoskeletal system.
+Many athletes are lulled into a false sense of security by the rock-solid grip and let their shoulders pull up completely passively at the lowest point of the movement.
+This puts enormous strain on the tendons and passive musculoskeletal system.

-6. Conclusion: End of plateau: With lifting straps to a new magnificent back
+6. Conclusion: End of the Plateau: With Lifting Straps to a New Magnificent Back

-Lifting straps are the ultimate tool to overcome the anatomical limits of your hands and give your muscle building new impulses.
+Lifting straps are the ultimate tool to overcome the anatomical limitations of your hands and give your muscle growth new impetus.
 They allow you to train heavier, more intensely, and more focused, without your grip strength being the limiting factor.
 Whether in the home gym or in the studio - anyone who wants to get the maximum out of their pulling training cannot do without this tool.
+That's why professionals always use lifting straps!

 Equip yourself with professional equipment and take your back training to the next level!
 For more information and tips, follow us on Instagram.